 Figure 9.
 The ice cracks on the surface of Europa.
 Notice how the cracks are made up of several parallel groves.
 These indicate a freezing, melting, and cracking cycle that allows the cracks to get filled up time and time again.

 One of the more intriguing aspects of Europa is what is under the icy crust.
-Based upon the amount of heating it gets and its composition, there could be a liquid water ocean under the ice layer.
-Europa is considered a likely location where life could exist in the solar system due to the presence of liquid water.
+Based upon the amount of heating it gets and its composition, there could be a thick liquid water ocean under the ice layer.
+Europa is considered a likely location where life could exist in the solar system due to the presence of liquid water as well as internal heating.
 Of course, we would have to go there and find it before we could be sure.

 Ganymede - There are many more craters on this world, but there are also many ice flow features (similar to what was seen on Europa).
 This is a bit confusing, since Ganymede is so much further away from Jupiter than Io and Europa.
 It is possible that due to its large mass there is a great deal of internal heating from radioactive decay (Ganymede is the largest satellite in the solar system).
 There should also be some tidal heating from Jupiter but nowhere near the amounts that Io and Europa experience.
 Data from the Galileo spacecraft indicate that about 1/2 of the surface has been resurfaced by ice flows or ice tectonic (volcanic) activity.
 The Galileo spacecraft has detected a magnetic field around Ganymede.
 What produces it?
 We're not entirely sure, since Ganymede is less dense than the other two satellites mentioned (remember, density decreases as you get further from Jupiter).
 It is possible that there is a small iron core.
 A large amount of radioactive material trapped in the interior there early in the history of the planet could help to explain the ice flow features on Ganymede.